-$$\Delta w_t^s = 0.01\Delta w{t-1}^s + 0.95E_t\Delta w{t+1}^s + .012(mrs_t^{c,l} - w_t^s) + \theta_t^w + adj. costs. \quad (4)$$ including aggregate risk premiums and monetary policy surprises, contribute little to the fluctuations in inflation according to the model.
+$$\Delta w_t^s = 0.01\Delta w{t-1}^s + 0.95E_t\Delta w{t+1}^s + .012 \left(mrs_t^{c,l} - w_t^s \right) + \theta_t^w + adj. costs. \quad (4)$$

+The top right panel of figure ?? presents the decomposition of inflation fluctuations into the exogenous disturbances that enter the EDO model.
+As can be seen, aggregate demand fluctuations, including aggregate risk premiums and monetary policy surprises, contribute little to the fluctuations in inflation according to the model.
 This is not surprising: In modern DSGE models, transitory demand disturbances do not lead to an unmooring of inflation (so long as monetary policy responds systematically to inflation and remains committed to price stability).
 In the short run, inflation fluctuations primarily reflect transitory price and wage shocks, or markup shocks in the language of EDO.
 Technological developments can also exert persistent pressure on costs, most notably during and following the strong productivity performance of the second half of the 1990s, which is estimated to have lowered marginal costs and inflation through the early 2000s.
-More recently, disappointing labor productivity readings over the course of 2011 have led the model to infer sizable negative technology shocks in both sectors, contributing noticeably to inflationary pressure over that period (as illustrated by the blue bars in figure 1).
+More recently, disappointing labor productivity readings over the course of 2011 have led the model to infer sizable negative technology shocks in both sectors, contributing noticeably to inflationary pressure over that period (as illustrated by the blue bars in figure ??).